cmajor-lang/docs/docs/PatchFormat/main.md

 #### Listener methods

-- **`addEndpointEventListener (endpointID, listener)`** Attaches a listener function which will be called whenever an event passes through a specific endpoint.
+- **`addEndpointListener (endpointID, listener, granularity)`** Attaches a listener function that will receive updates with the events or audio data that is being sent or received by an endpoint.
-This can be used to monitor both input and output endpoints.
-The listener function will be called with an argument which is the value of the event.
+If the endpoint is an event or value, the callback will be given an argument which is the new value.
+If the endpoint has the right shape to be treated as "audio" then the callback will receive a stream of updates of the min/max range of chunks of data that is flowing through it.
+There will be one callback per chunk of data, and the size of chunks is specified by the optional granularity parameter.
+If sendFullAudioData is false, the listener will receive an argument object containing two properties 'min' and 'max', which are each an array of values, one element per audio channel.
+This allows you to find the highest and lowest samples in that chunk for each channel.
+If sendFullAudioData is true, the listener's argument will have a property 'data' which is an array containing one array per channel of raw audio samples data.

-- **`removeEndpointEventListener (endpointID, listener)`** Removes a listener that was previously added with `addEndpointEventListener()`
+- **`removeEndpointListener (endpointID, listener)`** Removes a listener that was previously added with `addEndpointListener()`

 - **`requestParameterValue (endpointID)`**
 This will trigger an asynchronous callback to any parameter listeners that are